theheking/babs-rna-seq/practical_overview/Week9_Differential_Expression.md

 ![](../assets/img/deseq_counts_overview.png)

 ***Note: We are using features that are transcripts, not genes*** Usually you would sum all the transcript expression for a given gene.
-This would change a transcript x count matrix toform a gene x count matrix.
+This would change a transcript x count matrix to form a gene x count matrix.
 To make the pipeline simple- we will not be doing this.

 Counts and CPM
 ---------------
 Kallisto counts the number of reads that align to one transcript.
 This is the *raw count*, however normalisation is needed to make accurate comparisons of gene expression between samples.
-Normalisation is used to scale the *raw counts* to account for background noise.
+Normalisation is used to account for variabilities between or within *raw counts* due to technical differences such as read depth.
 The default in DEGUST is *Counts per million (CPM)*.
 CPM accounts for sequencing depth.
 This is not the best normalisation method for differential expression analysis between samples.
 However, we are not going to learn R in this course so have to work with what we have.

 Using DEGUST
 -------------